hipe/tmx/kiss-rdb-doc/872-multi-line-strings.md

     strings, for when it is appropriate to use a plain-old literal or basic string instead of their multi-line counterparts.

-EDIT the unit tests don't yet cover wat do when a string is too large (too many lines), but it should. then this should be true:
+.#edit [#872.B] the unit tests don't yet cover wat do when a string is too large (too many lines), but it should. then this should be true:

 For more detail on this, the associated unit tests for the string encoder